Updated: Oct 22, 2021

 It is an obscenity to make a fist with the thumb protruding between the middle finger and the index finger.

 The symbol for ‘Okay’ (with the index finger and the top of the thumb meet to form a circle, with the other fingers stretched out) has offensive meanings relating to homosexuality in Turkey.

 Serving water with Coffee to guests

-This habit dated back to ottoman era, the Ottomans served water with coffee when receiving their guests.
+This habit dated back to the Ottoman era, the Ottomans served water with coffee when receiving their guests.

 Exchange food dishes

-This is not a strange habit to Arab society and it is not related to a specific occasion.
+This habit is not related to a specific occasion.

 This habit becomes mandatory if your neighbor is sick otherwise dishes are exchanged on different occasions, especially during Ramadan.